 Anyhow, these days the landscape has changed, and there are several jeans patterns that use contemporary sewing techniques, but I still think there is a need for this kind of book.

 The basis will be clearly photographed, step-by-step instructions, just like my previous books, since I’ve gotten a lot of positive feedback about using this format.

 I will also cover fabrics, notions, seam techniques, tools, fit, denim history and lots of other stuff too.
 And if you have any specific topic suggestion please let me know!

 Not full on garment patterns.
 BUT, the book will contain loads of pattern templates for things like different pockets designs, zipper fly and pocket templates, fly shield patterns and other details that will help you hack your chosen jeans pattern and make it your own.
 For the print book, there will be a link to a downloadable pattern pdf kit.
 Luckily these pieces are often so small that they can fit into one or, at most, two sheets of paper.

 Will the book be unisex?

 For sure!
 I will cover everything from how to mimic raw Japanese denim selvedge jeans to sewing skinny stretch jeans.
-I recently interviewed a guy who works in jeans manufacturing and I learned that most jeans are in fact constructed very similarly, but there are some little details here and there that makes them unique.
+I recently interviewed a guy who works in jeans manufacturing and I learned that most jeans are in fact constructed very similarly, but there are some little details here and there that make them unique.